Laura Grimond

 Laura Miranda Grimond, Baroness Grimond (née Bonham-Carter; 13 October 1918 – 15 February 1994) was a British Liberal Party politician, and the wife of party leader Jo Grimond.

 Background

-She was born in Marylebone, London, the daughter of Sir Maurice Bonham Carter and Liberal politician Violet Asquith.
+Born in Marylebone, London, into the Bonham Carter family, she was the daughter of Sir Maurice Bonham Carter and his wife, Liberal politician Violet Asquith.
 She was the granddaughter of Liberal Prime Minister, H. H. Asquith.
 She was also an elder sister of Mark Bonham Carter, who was the Liberal victor of the 1958 by-election at Torrington and Raymond Bonham Carter, who was the father of actress Helena Bonham Carter.

 In 1938, she married Jo Grimond at St Margaret's, Westminster.